kyunwang/browser-technologies/opdracht2/tabs/readme.md

 - IE8
 ![][ie8-no]

-A script didn't work here so I had to fix it.
+A script didn't work here so I had to fix it. (used a snippet online, didn't use it thou)

 ![][ie8]